 Best time to travel:

-- March to May is the time of the long rains.
-Heavy and persistant
+- March to May: is the time of the long rains.
+Heavy and persistent

 Talk to us about your travel plans